HighlanderLab/AlphaPart/CONTRIBUTING.md

 You can use the GitHub user interface for minor changes, such as fixing a typo or updating a readme or function.
 You can also fork the repo and then clone it locally to view changes and run tests in your machine.

-### Submit your pull request and get it reviewed for our team
+### Submit your pull request and get it reviewed by our team

 - Once you submit your PR, others from the AlphaPart team will review it.
 - After that, we may have questions about your PR, and we may ask you to solve them.